colinw10/huddl-app/docs/copilot-task/03-BACKEND-INSTRUCTIONS.md

 Fields you need:
 - user: OneToOne link to Django's User model
-- profile_picture: Image field (optional - users might not upload one)
+- avatar: URL field (optional - users might not upload one)
 - bio: Text field (optional - can be blank)
 - created_at: When profile was created

 Integration points:
 - Posts reference User as author (Colin's Post.author field)
-- Frontend ProfileCard displays profile_picture and bio
+- Frontend ProfileCard displays avatar and bio
-- TopBar shows current user's profile_picture
+- TopBar shows current user's avatar
 - Serializers need to combine User + Profile data

 Think about:
 - What happens when a new User is created?
 (Signal to auto-create Profile?)
 - How do you handle image uploads?
 (Django's ImageField + media settings)
 - Should bio have a max length?
 (Probably yes - prevents abuse)
-- What if user has no profile_picture?
+- What if user has no avatar?
 (Frontend needs to handle null)

 Hint: Use OneToOneField(User, on_delete=models.CASCADE, related_name='profile')
 Hint: For images: ImageField(upload_to='profile_pics/', blank=True, null=True)